top of page

 Approach

-Originally from Val d'Azun in the Hautes-Pyrénées, daughter of a sheep breeder and a mother who paints, I have been passionate about crafts since my childhood (pottery, pyrography, painting, etc.).
+Originally from Val d'Azun in the Hautes-Pyrénées, daughter of a sheep breeder and a mother who paints, I've been living in Belgium for a few years.
+I have been passionate about crafts since my childhood (pottery, pyrography, painting, etc.).

 Very quickly, my heart fell on the arts of yarn and wool, this extraordinary natural and renewable resource.
 My grandmother taught me knitting, a technique that I continue to explore as I grow up!